paninski-lab/yass/README.md

 YASS - Spike sorting Neuropixel and other cortical/subcortical recordings
 ------------------
 YASS is currently undergoing development to be extended to Neuropixel datasets as well as other electrode layouts (16 channel/4 shank probes, Utah arrays, and others) where electrode drift or unique electrode layouts are present.
-YASS can currently be run on these types of datasets using the example neural networks provided (or retraining; see https://github.com/paninski-lab/yass/wiki/Neural-Networks---Loading-and-Retraining).
-We will post updates regarding further development of dynamic drift in YASS in a separate branch: YASS-Neuropixels.
-In the mean time please feel free to reach out regarding novel layouts and datasets.

 Installation and Running Instructions
 ---------